top of page

 3. Season: Sprinkle in rosemary, thyme, salt, and pepper.
 Stir to coat the vegetables.

 4. Simmer with Broth: Pour in vegetable broth and add potatoes.
-Bring to a boil, then lower to a simmer for 20 minutes, until potatoes are tender.
+Bring to a boil, then reduce the heat to a simmer and cook for 20 minutes or until the potatoes are tender.

 5. Add Creaminess: Stir in almond milk and spinach.
-Simmer for 3-5 minutes until spinach wilts and the stew is creamy.
+Simmer for 3-5 minutes until the spinach has wilted and the stew has become creamy.

 6. Serve: Taste and adjust seasoning.
 Serve hot, garnished with chives.

-For a thicker stew, blend a small portion and stir it back in.
+For a thicker stew, blend a small portion and stir it back into the mixture.
 Verdagarden’s blog has more hacks for perfecting vegan stews.

 Tips to Elevate Your Stew